rdorsch/brmdoor_libnfc/README.md

 # Brmdoor via libnfc and libfreefare

-This is a fork of excellent
-https://github.com/hiviah/brmdoor_libnfc.git .
-The for reduces the
-code to the nfc and authentification related functions.
+This is a fork of the excellent https://github.com/hiviah/brmdoor_libnfc.git .
+The for reduces the code to the nfc and authentification related functions.
 I.e. integration functions used in the Brmlab in Prague are removed.
 As a side effect